AdobeDocs/commerce-admin.en/help/inventory-management/stocks-delete.md

 >[!IMPORTANT]
 >
 >Deleting a [stock](stocks-manage.md) can affect salable quantities and unprocessed orders for a sales channel.
-If you continue using a sales channel, please add the sales channel to another existing or new stock.
+If you continue using a sales channel, add the sales channel to another existing or new stock.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Stores]** > _[!UICONTROL Inventory]_ > **[!UICONTROL Stocks]**.